flouthoc/StickFace/README.md

 1. Every time StickFace loads data from the data file, four extra StickFace interfaces comes into the run-time stack
 2. Database update module not ready
 3. Glitches not fixed
-4. Some Times Become Annoying ( UX problem)
+4. Some times it becomes annoying (UX problem)